sohitmiglani/flask-bootstrapped-template/README.md

 This application is accompanied by tutorial videos that help a user understand the code, deploy the application, edit and tailor the application to their own needs.
 The video tutorials can be found [here.](https://www.youtube.com/playlist?list=PLJSw-40RAjgdUi4hF3cAUPD6mtgF-MKiJ)

+A working version of the application can be tested here: https://atlantis-minerva.herokuapp.com/

 ## Deploying the application

 Step 1: Make sure to have Github and Python installed on your system.
 To install Python on your system, follow the instructions [here](https://realpython.com/installing-python/).
 To install Github, follow the instructions [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03).